Installing GOAD on VMware ESXi with Kali Linux

 - Download

-from the below link. - Manually create the required folders:
+vagrant-vmware-utility_1.0.24-1_amd64.debfrom the below link. - Manually create the required folders:

-- Extract and move the
+sudo mkdir -p /opt/vagrant-vmware-desktop/bin - Extract and move the

-- Follow the remaining official install instructions to generate the certs and install the service.
+vagrant-vmware-utilityfile into/opt/vagrant-vmware-desktop/bin/:mv ~/Downloads/vagrant-vmware-utility_1.0.24-1_amd64/opt/vagrant-vmware-desktop/bin/vagrant-vmware-utility /opt/vagrant-vmware-desktop/bin/ - Follow the remaining official install instructions to generate the certs and install the service.

 sudo /opt/vagrant-vmware-desktop/bin/vagrant-vmware-utility certificate generate sudo /opt/vagrant-vmware-desktop/bin/vagrant-vmware-utility service install